Deathspike/gaikan/README.md

 Gaikan release 1.4 implements the client-side rendering framework; a love story between AJAJ, Express and Gaikan.

 <a name="a17"/>
-## Afterword
+## Conclusion

 Gaikan was written by Roel "Deathspike" van Uden.
 If you have comments, questions or suggestions I would love to hear from you!
+To contact me, you can send me an e-mail.
+Thank you for your interest in the Gaikan HTML template engine for Node and Express.